ataulm/mijur/README.md

 # mĭjur
 An Android client for Imgur.
 I'm using this as a project to learn about REST, custom UI components in Android, as well as UX/UI design for the Android and mobile platform in general.

-I expect pull requests will be welcome after 1.0, but comments and crit are welcome and appreciated at any time.

 ## Imgur
 [Imgur][imgur] is the go-to destination for viral images.
 Backed by a friendly and funny community, Imgur is the best place to spend your free time online.